Destructive wildfires rage in New Mexico, Colorado

 Hotter and drier weather weather coupled with decades of fire suppression have contributed to an increase in the number of acres burned by wildfires, fire scientists say.
 And the problem is exacerbated by a more than 20-year Western megadrought that studies link to human-caused climate change.
 The fire season has become year-round given changing conditions that include earlier snowmelt and rain coming later in the fall.

-The residences that burned were mostly a mix of trailers and single-family homes, and close to 4,000 people were displaced by evacuations that were ordered Tuesday.
-That number was expected to grow with the latest call for residents to leave.
+The residences that burned were mostly a mix of trailers and single-family homes, and Gladden said authorities ordered or advised up to 4,500 people to evacuate as of early Thursday.

-Village spokeswoman Kerry Gladden said authorities spent part of Wednesday surveying as much damage as possible before the winds kicked up again.
-Air tankers also were able to drop a few loads of slurry, and more air support was expected Thursday.
+Gladden said authorities spent part of Wednesday surveying as much damage as possible before the winds kicked up again.
+Air tankers managed to drop a few loads of slurry in an effort to prevent the fire from spreading, and more air support was expected Thursday.

 “Right now, everybody is just rallying around those who had to be evacuated,” Gladden said.
 “We’re just trying to reach out to make sure everyone has places to stay.”